Complex Langevin and other approaches to the sign problem in quantum many-body physics: Approaches to the sign problem: from reweighting to complex Langevin

-A characterization of the classes of sign problems that are solved by this technique can be found in Refs.~\cite{PhysRevLett.116.250601, PhysRevLett.117.267002} (see Ref.~\cite{Wei:2017wns} for a general and more recent approach to such a characterization, based on semigroups).
-In particular, it is worth noting that the sign problem in fully polarized (or spinless) fermions is solved by this technique.
-Various applications were explored in Refs.~\cite{Li_2015, PhysRevB.92.235129, s41467-017-00167-6, PhysRevB.96.155112, PhysRevB.96.035129} and the connection with conventional methods into a unifying principle for sign-problem free calculations, under certain symmetry conditions, was developed in Ref.~\cite{PhysRevLett.115.250601} and Ref.~\cite{doi:10.1146/annurev-conmatphys-033117-054307}.
-It should be stressed that, rather than a method or an algorithm, the Majorana representation is a way to discover systems that do not have a sign problem (and for which it is not otherwise obvious that this is the case in conventional fermion formulations).
+A characterization of the classes of sign problems that can be addressed with this technique can be found in Refs.~\cite{PhysRevLett.116.250601, PhysRevLett.117.267002} (see also~\cite{doi:10.1146/annurev-conmatphys-033117-054307} for a recent review).
+Notably, exponentiating the generator $A$ of Eq.~(\ref{Eq:VDecomp}) yields elements of $O(n,n)$, which is a real group, while the exponentials of $V$ yield elements of $O(m, \mathbb{C})$.
+Reference~\cite{Wei:2017wns} presented a more general approach to such a group-theoretic characterization (so far the most general, to the best of our knowledge), based on Lie semigroups.
+Various applications were explored in Refs.~\cite{Li_2015, PhysRevB.92.235129, s41467-017-00167-6, PhysRevB.96.155112, PhysRevB.96.035129}.

+Rather than a new method or an algorithm, one may regard the Majorana representation as a way to discover systems that do not have a sign problem (and for which it is not otherwise obvious that this is the case in conventional fermion formulations).
 Once that property is established, conventional algorithms can be used to carry out the calculation.